Ride-The-Lightning/RTL/docs/Contributing.md

 * [Testing](#testing) - Testing is one the easiest and most sought after method of contribution.
 Testing can be done on release branches, so that releases are relatively bug free.
 * [Design](#design) - Design inputs can be made based on user enhancement suggestions or novel ideas which you get while using RTL.
 * [Code](#code) - Development contributions are made via making coding changes to the software and getting it tested, reviewed and merged.
+* [Code Review](#codereview) - Code review contributions are made by reviewing the code changes submitted via PRs to address bugs or feature requests

 #### <a name="bug"></a>Bug Report
 Bug reports are reports of technical or functional issues with the software.
 Bug reports help with the removal of defects from the software and improve its quality.
 Guidelines for submitting a bug report: